RiceChips1000/startup/README.md

 - **CSS** - Will make the website look nice and fun to use, good color scheme and a format that works on diffrent screens.
 - **React** - Will allow users to login, listing display, display other users bids and use of React for routing and components.
 - **Service** - Backend service for:
-  -login
+  - login
-  -sending listings out
+  - sending listings out
-  -submitting bids
+  - submitting bids
-  -showing total bids
+  - showing total bids
 - **DB/Login** - Store users, bid data, listing data, Register and login users.
 Securely store users and only allow bidding on athenticated accounts.
 - **WebSocket** - As each user bids, total bids are listed to all users.
 As sellers send out listings, new listings are populated for all users.